-Bryan is Executive Director of Assessment Micro-Analytics, and Associate Professor in Educational Assessment at the University of East Anglia, and visiting Professor (Professor II) at the Centre for Educational Measurement at the University of Oslo.
+Bryan is Executive Director of Assessment MicroAnalytics, Professor in Educational Assessment at the University of East Anglia, and visiting Professor (Professor II) at the Centre for Educational Measurement at the University of Oslo.
 He is a specialist in the application of small-scale, observational data on assessment response processes, including studies of gesture and eye tracking.
-He applies those to improve User Experience (UX) in e-assessment, and to support advanced digital techniques used in process data analysis and AI/ML.
-Bryan has conducted assessment research in France, Mongolia, Nepal, Senegal, Slovenia, the United States and the UK.
+Bryan has conducted assessment research in France, Luxembourg, Mongolia, Nepal, Senegal, Slovenia, the United States and the UK.
 His edited book on International Large-Scale Assessments in Education is published by Bloomsbury (2018).

 Nic has worked with Assessment MicroAnalytics since before its launch in October 2018.
 He advises businesses across the digital and technology sectors, providing advice and support on strategy and growth.
 His focus is the adoption and alignment of technology and process to facilitate rapid scaling.
 As a qualified accountant, Nic has a focus on robust financial modelling and planning using an approach developed over many years working with high growth technology businesses, including; Virgin Money, the Optimise Media Group and the UK price comparison site knowyourmoney.co.uk

 Naomi has an academic background in education, anthropology and psychology.
 As an Analyst with AMA she leads our work in the area of digital ethnogrpahy, and on neurodiversity, disability and chronic illness in assessment.
 Naomi previously she worked as an Education, Health and Care Plan Coordinator creating plans to ensure equity of education for students with complex needs.
-She is currently training to become an Educational Psychologist.

 International Large-Scale Assessments in Education